StetHD/tarifa-book/usage/ios.md

 ### Limitations

-* `tarifa run` will not be able to launch the app on the device, like other devices.
+* `tarifa run` won't be able - like with other platforms - to automatically launch the app on the device.